Copper-Gold Ratio: Industrial Metal Versus Safe Haven, Monthly Since 1960

 https://eco3min.fr/dataset/copper-gold-ratio.csv

-This URL returns the complete dataset in CSV format.
+This URL returns the complete pre-computed ratio in CSV format.
 It can be used directly in pandas, R, curl, or any data tool.
+Note that the gold price component is sourced from the World Bank Pink Sheet rather than FRED, so no single FRED CSV reproduces the full composite.

 Using the Dataset in Python